Crocale

-In Greek mythology, Crocale (Ancient Greek: Κροκάλη means ‘sea-shore, beach’) was a naiad in the train of Artemis.
+In Greek mythology, Crocale (Ancient Greek: Κροκάλη means ‘sea-shore, beach’) was part of the train of Artemis.
+Crocale was the daughter of the river-god Ismenus.
 She was probably from Thebes by the account of her parentage.

-Family

-Crocale was the daughter of the river-god Ismenus, and thus possibly the sister of other naiads: Dirce, Strophia, Ismenis; and the younger Linus, the music teacher of Heracles.

-Mythology

 Crocale only appeared in the account of Ovid in his Metamorphoses where she was mentioned as one of the nymph attendants of Artemis who was accidentally seen naked by the hunter Actaeon: